This is one of the two olive whistlers I spotted near the tent

 Several galahs were hanging around in the lawn near the caravan park

 The roads near Tidal River were also pretty good for birds, and I mention them because I spotted one of the 4 lifers of this trip along one.
 Early in the morning of our last day, I saw a brush bronzewing walking along the road.
-Other roadside birds included forest ravens, pied currawongs, grey fantails, black-faced cuckoo-shrikes, grey butcherbirds, yellow-faced honeyeaters, bassian thrush in an area of wet forest and, of course, both species of wattlebird.
+Other roadside birds included forest ravens, pied currawongs, grey fantails, black-faced cuckoo-shrikes, grey butcherbirds, yellow-faced honeyeaters, a bassian thrush in an area of wet forest and, of course, both species of wattlebird.

 This sad excuse for a photo was the best I could get of the brush bronzewing